Federal Interstate Registration Scheme (FIRS)

 All FIRS registrations or renewals finalised before 30 June 2018 remain valid until registration expiry or 30 June 2019 (whichever comes first).

-Existing FIRS operators will receive separate information from NSW Roads and Maritime to assist them with their transition to NSW registration.
+Existing FIRS operators will receive separate information from Transport for NSW to assist them with their transition to NSW registration.

 The closure of FIRS coincides with changes to NSW heavy vehicle registration.

 The information below applies to operators with current FIRS registrations only.
 If you want to establish heavy vehicle registration after 1 July 2018 you will need to apply for NSW registration.

 Operating FIRS vehicles in NSW until FIRS closure on 30 June 2019

 Vehicles registered under FIRS until 30 June 2019 are entitled to operate on NSW roads only if they are involved in the carriage of goods or passengers between Australian jurisdictions.
 This includes an intrastate component of the journey if it involves the carriage of goods which are sourced or destined for interstate.

 FIRS vehicles may also be used for purposes that are ‘incidental’ to the carriage of goods or passengers between jurisdictions.

 Incidental use may include an unladen journey between two places within a jurisdiction for the purpose of collecting the goods or passengers that will be transported to another jurisdiction.